Sherlock Holmes Consulting Detective Review

 Sherlock Holmes Consulting Detective review - directory, map, and case book

 Each game of Sherlock Holmes Consulting Detective starts with someone reading the case details aloud.
-While one person is doing this, the other players should be taking notes so they can figure out which leads to pursue.
+The other players take notes so they can figure out which leads to pursue.

-After you’ve read through the case file, you will start trying to solve it.
-This means that you will need to read through the newspaper to find clues, and use the directory to find leads.
-On top of that, you can always look at the map to see if there is anything nearby that can help you solve the case.
+After you’ve read through the case file, you’ll start trying to solve it.
+This means that you need to read through the newspaper to find clues and use the directory to find leads.
+You can always look at the map to see if there’s anything nearby that can help you solve the case.
 It’s up to you to decide where to go next.

-Even though anyone can choose which lead to follow next, it is recommended that you go around the table picking one lead at a time.
+Anyone can choose which lead to follow next, but it’s recommended that you go around the table picking one lead at a time.
 You can also decide on leads to pursue as a group, then simply pass the case book around the table to let everyone have a chance to read.
 It really is up to your group.

-Once you and your team of detectives think that you have figured out the mystery, it is time to answer the questions at the back of the case book.
-You are hoping to score more points than Sherlock himself (good luck with that!) by answering all of the questions correctly and by using as few leads as possible.
+Once you and your team think that you’ve solved the mystery, it’s time to answer the questions in the back of the case book.
+You’re hoping to score more points than Sherlock himself (good luck with that!) by answering the questions correctly and by using as few leads as possible.
 For us, it is more about solving the case than beating Sherlock’s score, but it’s always fun to read about how he went about solving each case.

 Pros